stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Engineering

-Writing functions or mappings from anything into a binary hierarchy.
+Writing functions or mappings from anything <br> into a binary hierarchy.

-- separate well-known standards and create functions for it
-    - GPS, taxonomies, ...
+- reuse standards, e.g., GPS, taxanomies
-- describe the rest formally and create functions for it
-    - dictionaries, tags, categories, ...

-Think about hash functions in comparison.
+- use transforming functions, e.g., from dictionaries, lists, ranges

 ---